Current Itinerary for

 Feb 16th (Tuesday)

-We are arriving around Noon into Christchurch ready for a Samuels airport welcome.
-We’ll pick up the rental vehicle and do a quick bit of sightseeing before a family and friends dinner.
+We are arriving around Noon into Christchurch and we’ll pick up the rental vehicle and do a quick bit of sightseeing before a family and friends dinner.

-Attractions include Botanical Gardens, Gondola and zip lining (Kay & Garth are definitely doing this) and going punting on the Avon or even the Antarctic centre if the Canadians are missing the cold.
+Attractions include Botanical Gardens, Gondola and zip lining and going punting on the Avon River or even the Antarctic centre if the Canadians are missing the cold.
+There’s a tram ride that takes you through the City centre and drops you close to the Riverside Market area with lots of bars and restaurants.

 Feb 16th (Tuesday)